kbss-cvut/aircraft-maintenance-planning-system/README.md

 ### Nameing resources

 - IRI fragment should be separated by "/" instead of "#"
-- resources should be lower-case with words separated by ("-" preferably or alternatively by "_")
+- resources should be lower-case with words separated by "-"

-~
+- prefixes should be globally unique